communote-github-user/psyphant.github.io/doc/dev_how_plugin.md

   	<tbody>
   		<tr>
   			<td><strong>View registration</strong><br /><br />
-        New views can be added to the mainPageViewManagerConfig.views object.
-It is possible to extend a view (via parentViewId as parameter) or create a view from scratch.
+        New views can be added to the <code class="highlighter-rouge">mainPageViewManagerConfig.views</code> object.
+It is possible to extend a view (via <code class="highlighter-rouge">parentViewId</code> as parameter) or create a view from scratch.
   			</td>
   			<td>communote.configuration.mainPageViewManagerConfig.views</td>
   		</tr>
   		<tr>
   			<td><strong>Widget registration</strong><br /><br />
-          New widgets can be added (without the "Widget" suffix) to the mainPageViewManagerConfig.widgets object with the following parameters:
+          New widgets can be added (without the "Widget" suffix) to the <code class="highlighter-rouge">mainPageViewManagerConfig.widgets</code> object with the following parameters:
           <ul>
             <li>widgetType: as identifier and CSS class</li>
             <li>containerSelector: CSS selector, which says where the Widget takes place</li>